What we do

 For Ontario Nature

-The Ontario Fish and Wildlife Act requires, among other things, that any person rearing more than one individual specimen of certain butterfly species -- the monarch butterfly and any species of swallowtail -- must hold a permit from issued by the Ontario Ministry of Natural Resources and Forestry.
-The TEA has such a permit, and any TEA member can ask to be covered.
+The Ontario Fish and Wildlife Act requires that any person rearing more than one individual specimen of certain butterfly species -- the monarch butterfly and any species of swallowtail -- must hold a permit from issued by the Ontario Ministry of Natural Resources and Forestry (MNRF).
+For example, a person raising two monarch caterpillars requires a permit.